 Tramadol and pregnancy

-However, it's important to treat pain in pregnancy.
-For some pregnant women with severe pain, tramadol might be the best option.
-Your doctor is the best person to help you decide what's right for you and your baby.
+If you have severe pain, tramadol might be your best option.
+Your doctor can help you decide what's right for you and your baby.
+It’s always best to only take tramadol for a few days if possible.

 Tramadol and breastfeeding

-If your doctor or health visitor says your baby is healthy, you can take tramadol while breastfeeding.
-However, it is best to only take tramadol for a few days if possible.
-If you need to take it for longer, talk to your doctor.
+If your baby is healthy, you may be able to take tramadol while breastfeeding.
+However, it’s best to only take tramadol for a few days if possible.
+If you need to take it for longer, talk to your doctor who may recommend a different painkiller.

-Tramadol passes into breast milk in very small amounts, and it’s unlikely to cause side effects in your baby.
+Tramadol passes into breast milk in very small amounts, and it’s unlikely to cause any side effects in your baby.
+However, it might cause your baby to be sleepy.

 - your baby has breathing problems